vemonet/EmojiMart/README.md

 2. Merge the `main` branch to the `release` branch, and push the `release` branch to GitHub.

-3. A [GitHub Action workflow](https://github.com/vemonet/EmojiMart/actions/workflows/release.yml) will automatically build the artefacts for the different platforms, create a [new release on GitHub](https://github.com/vemonet/EmojiMart/releases), and update the version in the [flathub repo](https://github.com/flathub/io.github.vemonet.EmojiMart), which will trigger a new build and release on flathub.
+3. A [GitHub Action workflow](https://github.com/vemonet/EmojiMart/actions/workflows/release.yml) will automatically build the artefacts for the different platforms, create a [new release on GitHub](https://github.com/vemonet/EmojiMart/releases), and update the version in the [flathub repo](https://github.com/flathub/io.github.vemonet.EmojiMart), which will trigger a new build/release on flathub.

 <!--